FayedRCS/wordle/README.md

 Creating a wordle app from scratch without tutorials

-Completed the project on the backend side, all tutorial free!
+Completed the project on the backend side
-Interactable interface coming soon
+Todo:
+  - Add interface